 The Center for the Environment has several fellowships and scholarships available to graduate students enrolled in PSU’s Environmental Science and Policy M.S. degree program.
 These opportunities are made possible by generous donors to CFE for the purpose of supporting student’s work in environmental science.
 A request for proposals for these funds is sent to students, typically in the spring.
 Awards are made based on the proposals and the availability of funds.

 The Sid Lovett Fund for the Center for the Environment supports the production of professional, high quality materials developed from student and faculty research.
 Funds are to be used for printing costs, producing posters for conferences, and expenses for publication and reprints of journal articles by faculty and students, and similar communications.

 Rev. Sid Lovett of Holderness established this endowed fund with CFE in 2008.
 Sid is active in the region, has served as a state representative and on town boards, and currently serves on the PSU President’s Council.
 The environment is one of his highest priorities and he was instrumental in the creation of CFE.

-The purpose of the Pamela Marrapese “Keep NH Lakes Clear” Endowed Scholarship Fund is to provide a scholarship award for an outstanding undergraduate or graduate student at Plymouth State University who is seeking to develop an understanding of environmental science with particular interest in the science of fresh water ecology.
+The purpose of the Pamela and John F. Marrapese “Keep NH Lakes Clear” Endowed Scholarship Fund is to provide a scholarship award for an outstanding undergraduate or graduate student at Plymouth State University who is seeking to develop an understanding of environmental science with particular interest in the science of fresh water ecology.

 The eligible recipient/s shall be a full-time matriculated returning undergraduate student majoring environmental science and policy, environmental biology, or environmental planning or a graduate student who is a declared major in Environmental Science and Policy and has or intends to take classes related to fresh water ecology.
 The award is made upon consideration of the applicant’s academic achievement, environmental involvement, community and/or campus activities, honors, and employment background.
 Application